 Armourdale, Riverview and Kensington

-On the other side of the state line, Kansas City, Kansas, (KCK) is full of vibrant and historic Hispanic communities.
+On the other side of the state line, Kansas City, Kansas, (KCK) is full of vibrant and historic Latinx communities.
 If you’re looking for authentic Mexican restaurants in Kansas City and neglect the western half of the metro, you’re missing out.
 These neighborhoods used to be cities of their own until they were joined together to form KCK.
 Armourdale was one of the main hopping-off points of the major railroad that connected to Mexico, and many Hispanic immigrants settled in this area.

 Today, that heritage lives on through the amazing Mexican restaurants you can find in KCK: